-- a.
-Exceptions for this restriction may be permitted, upon review and approval by the Chief Operating Officer for Corpus Christi Water or designee, for the following uses: new plantings (for up to 60 days), vegetable gardens, athletic playing fields, and botanical gardens.
+- a)a.
+Exceptions for this restriction may be permitted, upon review and approval by the Chief Operating Officer for Corpus Christi Water Executive Director of Utilities or designee, for the following uses: new plantings (for up to 60 days), vegetable gardens, athletic playing fields, and botanical gardens.
 In addition, this restriction does not apply to customers irrigating with well water or an aerobic septic system.
 Customers irrigating with well water or an aerobic septic system shall still apply for a permit from the City Utilities Department to be prominently posted on the premises within two (2) feet of the street number located on the premises. - b) The watering of golf course fairways with potable water is prohibited.
-The watering of greens and tees are limited to once every other week unless the golf course utilizes reclaimed water or a water source other than that provided through Corpus Christi Water infrastructure or done by means of hand-held hoses, or hand-held buckets. - c) A person or entity who owns, leases or manages an outdoor swimming pool (including City-owned pools) shall begin preparation for Stage 3 requirement to have approximately 100 percent of the pool surface area covered when not in use. - d) Hotels, motels, and other lodgings must offer and clearly notify guests of a "linen/towel change on request only" program. - e) Use of water to wash a motor vehicle, not occurring on the premises of a commercial car wash, is allowed on the designated Stage 2 watering day.
+The watering of greens and tees are limited to once every other week unless the golf course utilizes reclaimed water or a water source other than that provided through Corpus Christi Water City of Corpus Christi Utilities Department infrastructure or done by means of hand-held hoses, or hand-held buckets, or drip irrigation. - c) A person or entity who owns, leases or manages an outdoor swimming pool (including City-owned pools) shall begin preparation for Stage 3 requirement to have approximately 100 percent of the pool surface area covered when not in use. - d) Hotels, motels, and other lodgings must offer and clearly notify guests of a "linen/towel change on request only" program. - e) Use of water to wash a motor vehicle, not occurring on the premises of a commercial car wash, is allowed on the designated Stage 2 watering day.